 After not paying it at university, many graduates forget to consider that they’ll have to pay National Insurance and Income Tax on a graduate salary - and therefore forget to factor these big expenses into their budget.
 Both National Insurance and income tax vary depending on your wage, and can be calculated using a tax calculator, like Money Saving Expert's.

-Contrary to popular belief, your student loan repayments won’t make a huge dent in your salary straight after graduation.
-In fact, you don’t have to start repaying your student loan until you are earning more than £25,000 per year.
+Contrary to popular belief, your repayments won’t make a huge dent in your salary straight after graduation.
+In fact, you don’t have to start repaying until you are earning more than £25,000 per year.

 To work out the total amount you’ll repay, you can use GOV.UK’s Student Finance Calculator.

 Another huge expense to factor in is commuting – something that will vary hugely depending on how far you need to travel.
 If you are going to be commuting by bus, this will only cost you around £60 per month, whereas tube travel is significantly more expensive, with peak journeys costing between £2.40 and £5.10 per journey depending on which zones you’re in.